cunger/launch/notes/kernel-panic/blocks-procs-lambdas.md

 test(l)
     ```
-    * Other _procs_ return from their calling context.
-They, for example, behave like being part of the calling method, i.e. return from their block as well as the calling method.
+    * Other _procs_ behave like being part of the method that defined (not called) them, by returning not only from their block but also from that method.
 If the context in which they were define was the top-level of the program, this will result in a `LocalJumpError`, as it is not possible to return from the top-level.

 ## Blocks